minvws/nl-covid19-data-dashboard/README.md

   internally by the component.
 In the case of logic it can also be a file `logic.ts` if there is not a lot of business logic.
 The components folder typically uses a barrel file.
+- When a component uses its own folder it typically has a barrel file exporting only the public interface.
+The main component should preferably not live in an index.tsx file but its own named file that is exported by `index.ts`
 - Booleans are prefixed with is/has/should etc. However booleans that are part of component props interfaces are usually not prefixed, to keep them aligned with standard html element syntax.